LaunchCodeEducation/data-analysis/src/chapters/data-manipulation/exercises.rst

    #.
 DataManipulationWorkbook
    #.
 MergingTables

-   Each notebook is self-contained, with all the reading links and check your understanding questions for this chapter.
+   Each notebook is self-contained, with all the reading links for this chapter.
+See :ref:`here<cyuDataManipulation>` to review check your understanding questions.

 Submitting Your Work
 --------------------